joyenjoye/recommender_system/README.md

-# joye-loves-sql
+# recommender-system

-This repository covers notes on SQL on Mac OS.
+This site covers notes on recommender system.

-The first chapter covers notes on MySQL from installation to simple/medium/advanced usage.

-TODO:
--  Spark SQL.